Medical Device Meeting Services

 - CLIA Amendments

-Despite the fact that they are not required, Pre-Submission meetings are extremely beneficial and strongly recommended by the FDA and The Weinberg Group alike.
-Pre-Submission meetings afford sponsors the opportunity to obtain feedback from the Agency prior to the submission of an IDE or marketing application.
+Despite the fact that they are not required, Pre-Submission meetings are extremely beneficial and strongly recommended by the FDA and The Weinberg Group alike for medical devices.
+Pre-Submission meetings afford Sponsors the opportunity to obtain feedback from the Agency prior to the submission of an IDE or marketing application.